What Is A Deload Week? (And Why You Probably Need One)

 Your training experience

-Signs of accumulated fatigue (poor performance, aches, low motivation)
+Signs of accumulated fatigue (poor performance, persistent aches, low motivation)

 Erin is a writer and editor at Sweat with years of experience in women's publishing, the fitness industry, media and tech.
 She's passionate about the power of movement, and you can often find her on a yoga mat, a hike, a dance floor, in the ocean or the gym.